Nothing beats the feeling of waking up in the morning, refreshed and at your best.

 If you think stress is harming your sleep, try some de-stressing techniques like listening to music, light physical activity, taking a break, or meditating.
 People have their own ways to deal with stress, so find what method works for you so you can get the sleep you need.
 If your stress continues, be sure to talk to your doctor about additional ways to manage stress.

-6. Sleep Disorder
+6. Find Out if You Have a Sleep Disorder

 Around 70 million people in the U.S. suffer from a sleep disorder, and many don’t know that they suffer from one.
 Some of the most common symptoms for a sleep disorder are issues getting to sleep, staying asleep, or getting enough good-quality sleep.
 Common sleep disorders include insomnia, sleep apnea, restless leg syndrome, and narcolepsy.